fcdoc/doc/en/flashduty/feature/single_sign_on.md

 |Field Mapping|FlashDuty extracts user email, username, and mobile phone information from the identity provider through field mapping.|
 |Login Domain|An important identifier for user recognition, globally unique|
 |Login and Create Account|Enabled by default. **If disabled, members need to be invited to join before they can log in.**|
-|Flashcat Service Provider Information|**Redirect URL:** The identity provider callback address for Kuaimao Nebula
+|Flashcat Service Provider Information|**Redirect URL:** The address to which the identity provider redirects Flashcat

 ## Configure LDAP Protocol
 > [!NOTE]